Proponent: Western Distributor Authority

 The Minister for Planning has released the Scoping Requirements for the EES to be prepared by DEDJTR for the West Gate Tunnel Project.
 Scoping Requirements set out the matters to be investigated and documented in the EES.
 The draft Scoping Requirements were available for public comment from 22 February to 15 March 2016 and the submissions received were used to inform the final Scoping Requirements.

 The EES for the West Gate Tunnel Project, including an EPA Works Approval application and draft Planning Scheme Amendment, was released for public comment for a period of 30 business days, from 29 May to 10 July 2017.

-Details on public exhibition, including how to access EES documents and how to make a submission are provided in the EES exhibition public notice (PDF, 128.6 KB).
+Details on public exhibition were provided in the EES exhibition public notice (PDF, 128.6 KB).

-A public information session with the West Gate Tunnel Project EES Inquiry and Advisory Committee will be held on Friday 16 June 2017.
+A public information session with the West Gate Tunnel Project Inquiry and Advisory Committee was held on Friday 16 June 2017.

-A Directions Hearing is planned for Wednesday 19 July 2017.
+A Directions Hearing was held on Wednesday 19 July 2017.
 The IAC expects to commence public hearings in the week of 14 August 2017 and run for a period of approximately 5 weeks.
 The IAC will then prepare a report to the Minister for Planning.

 - West Gate Tunnel Project, EES documentation and the draft Planning Scheme Amendment